 Some property is transferred automatically at death to the person with survivorship rights.
-This property, called non-probate property, includes most life insurance policies and assets transferred by beneficiary designation (such as retirement plans) and property held in joint tenancy with right of survivorship.
+This property, called non-probate property, includes most life insurance policies and property held in joint tenancy with right of survivorship.
 Even if all property is non-probate property, a couple still needs wills to transfer the property in case the person with survivorship rights does not survive and to provide for the care of children.